LP32343738/LP2025/README.md

 Citation and Contact
 --
-If you like our work or find YFP dataset useful, please cite the following paper：
+If you like our work or find LP2025 dataset useful, please cite the following paper：
 ```
 @article{hsu2018deep,
   title={Style-Preserving Generator for Synthetic License Plate Recognition},